sergeyen7/sergeyen7.github.io/index.md

 This table illustrates that as the Risk:Reward ratio increases, the required winning rate decreases.
 Any winning rate greater than in table - profitable.

 > **No need to win every trade.
-Big profit can be made with 30%-40%-50% of profitable trades and high Risk:Reward ratio.**
+Profit can be made with 30%-40%-50% of profitable trades and high Risk:Reward ratio.**

 How to maximally increase Risk:Reward ratio?
 Always use stop loss.
 Never use take profit.
 “Cut your losses short and let your profits run”.
 Ride the trend as long as possible.